 Students at Boneo will have the opportunity to participate in our instrumental music program, with the chance to join our band and choir.
-There is an annual Music Camp, Band Tour, Musical and whole school concert.
+There is an annual Music Camp, Musical and whole school concert.

 The opportunity to engage in the Visual Arts has many and varied benefits.
 These include fostering creativity, building self-esteem, encouraging flexible thinking, advancing an understanding of different cultures and providing an opportunity for expression.

 As Picasso said, “Art washes from the soul the dust of everyday life.”

 At BPS the students from prep to grade six participate in weekly Art sessions where a balance of exciting and stimulating activities are provided.